magdakura/product-writing/metrics-questions/metric-change-investigation-checklist.md

 Add-to-cart rate is often used as an indicator of visitors' purchase intent.
 You, a product manager on the ecomm team, noticed that this week's ATC rate is down significantly y-o-y.
 The tracking functionality is working as expected, as well as the query used to pull the data. **How would you go about investigating the cause of the drop?**

 ## Answer

-I have a tested approach to investigating performance issues on my products.
+I have a tested approach to investigating performance issues in my products.
 First, I want to understand the metric itself, and the nature of the decrease.
 Then, I slice and dice the data to identify user cohorts and points in user journey that might be negatively impacted outside of the metric.
 Below is the exact checklist  I use to diagnose performance problems:

 **1\.
 What is happening?**